snphillips/nycha-outage-scraper/README.md

 `python3 nycha_outage_scraper.py`

-- You'll know the scrape is successful if you see in the project folder.
+- You'll know the scrape is successful if you see csv files in a folder called outage-scrape-csvs within the project folder.

 ## Built With